mark-siazon/Automata-Case-Studies-WinXP_Theme/README.md

 - **Desktop-like UI**: The application mimics a Windows XP-style desktop environment with a taskbar, start menu, and draggable/resizable windows.
 - **Interactive Exercises**: Includes interactive "applications" for mathematical concepts like Fibonacci sequence, Pascal's Triangle, and Tribonacci sequence.
-- **Component-Based Architecture**: Leverages Astro for static site generation and React for dynamic UI components.
+- **Component-Based Architecture**: Leverages Astro for server-side rendering and React for dynamic UI components.
-- **Tailwind CSS Styling**: Utilizes Tailwind CSS for rapid and consistent styling.
+- **Tailwind CSS Styling**: Utilizes Tailwind CSS v4 for rapid and consistent styling.

 ## 🎨 Styling

-- **Tailwind CSS**: The primary styling method.
+- **Tailwind CSS v4**: The primary styling method.
 Configuration is in `tailwind.config.mjs`.
 - **Global Styles**: Base styles and Tailwind imports are in `src/styles/global.css`.
-- **CSS Modules**: Used for component-specific styles where needed (e.g., `src/styles/exer.pascal.module.css`).
+- **CSS Modules**: Used for component-specific styles where needed.

 ## 📚 Learn More